alice-si/sensor-trx/README.md

-*Please use the following sensor address for the testing purpose **0x01db8c011f8caa93479fa6db874e08156c7d02ab**
+*Please use the following sensor address for the testing purpose **0x01db8c011f8caa93479fa6db874e08156c7d02ab** / Simulation currently not in operation, check back for more information.*

 INTRO